 An example of an emergency is:

-- Your water and/or wastewater is shut-off or is about to be shut-off, or you have a 72-hour disconnect notice.
+- Your water and/or sewer is shut-off or is about to be shut-off, or you have a 72-hour disconnect notice

-If you are experiencing a drinking water and/or wastewater emergency, you may be eligible for Temporary Assistance.
+If you are experiencing a water and/or sewer emergency, you may be eligible for Temporary Assistance.
 You may apply online at myBenefits.ny.gov or fill out the application form and file it at your Local Department of Social Services.

 You may also contact your Local Department of Social Services online, or by calling the toll-free OTDA Hotline at 1-800-342-3009.

-You are encouraged to contact and make arrangements with your drinking water and/or wastewater provider to discuss payment options.
+You are encouraged to contact and make arrangements with your water and/or sewer provider to discuss payment options.
 Some options may be a repayment or deferred payment agreement.
-There may also be local drinking water and/or wastewater assistance funds available.
+There may also be local water and/or sewer assistance funds available.